Sammir

-Jorge Sammir Cruz Campos (born 23 April 1987), commonly known as Sammir, is a former professional footballer who played as an attacking midfielder.
-Born in Brazil, Sammir became a naturalized Croatian citizen and has been capped seven times for the Croatia national football team.
-He was selected for the 2014 FIFA World Cup.
+Jorge Sammir Cruz Campos (born 23 April 1987), commonly known as Sammir, is a professional footballer who plays as an attacking midfielder for USL League Two club Apotheos FC.
+Born in Brazil, he has been capped seven times for the Croatia national team and was selected for the 2014 FIFA World Cup.

 Club career

 Brazil

 Born in Itabuna, Bahia, Sammir joined Atlético Paranaense's youth setup in 2001, aged 14, after a brief period at Atlético Mineiro.
 He was promoted to the first-team in February 2004, but failed to make any appearances for the Brazilian club and was subsequently loaned out to Ferroviária.

 In December 2005 Sammir joined Paulista also in a temporary deal.
 After struggling to find his place, he returned to Furacão in April 2006, and was released in August.

 In September 2006 Sammir joined Venda Nova, a businessman club, being immediately loaned out to São Caetano.
 He appeared regularly for the side during his two-month spell.